membrane/api-management/README.md

 # api-management
-API Management for Membrane Service Proxy
+API Management solution based on Membrane Service Proxy providing a developer portal, API keys and an admin console.

 ###Installation: